RitvikY/ritviky/README.md

 Further, here are some of my recent achievements:

-#### Software Engineering intern for Lockheed Martin Corporate headquarters.
+#### Software Engineering Intern for Lockheed Martin Corporate headquarters.
   - Developed an efficient data pipeline to transmit DIS simulation data into a visualization dashboard for Lockheed’s clients using ELK stack and python and successfully deployed it on a Kubernetes environment.
   - Lead a team of 3 developers and pitched implementation to the VP’s and CTO of the company.
 Currently, my pipeline is being used by Lockheed and will be demonstrated at Lockheed’s end of year conference.
   - Independently developed 2 user dashboards using Kibana and Vega.
 Dashboards are currently being used by OA’s and military commanders for simulation practices with Lockheed.